looking-vita-epfl/looking-vita-epfl.github.io/content/post/intro.md

 ## Understand the data format

-The annotation file consist of
+The annotation file consist of a single file, containing

 ## Download the dataset